fxshan/Data-Engineering-Capstone-Project/README.md

 ## Introduction to Capstone Project
 As part of the capstone project, I would assume the role of the Associate Data Warehouse Engineer who has recently joined an e-commerce organization.
 I would be presented with a business challenge that requires building a data platform for retail data analytics.
 In this Capstone project, I should:
 1. Design a data platform that uses MySQL as an OLTP database and MongoDB as a NoSQL database
-2. Design and implement a data warehouse and generate reports from the data
+2. Design and implement a data warehouse using PgAdmin and PostgreSQL and generate reports from the data
 3. Design a reporting dashboard that reflects the key metrics of the business
 4. Extract data from OLTP and NoSQL databases, transform it and load it into the data warehouse
 5. Create an ETL pipeline
 6. Create a Spark connection to the data warehouse and then deploy a machine learning model.

-## Lab description
+## Lab Description
 The above tasks are carried out in the following six labs:
 - [x] In Lab 1, I designed the OLTP database for an e-commerce website, populated the OLTP Database with the data provided, and automated the export of the daily incremental data into the data warehouse.
 - [x] In Lab 2, I set up a NoSQL database to store the catalog data for an E-Commerce website, loaded the E-Commerce catalog data into the NoSQL database, and queried the E-Commerce catalog data in the NoSQL database.